thovid/node-viessmann-api-client/README.md

 ### Logging
 A custom log fuction can be provided by setting the `logger` property of the config object.

+# Legal
+- Viessmann and Vitroconnect are registered Trademarks of the Viessmann Werke GmbH & Co.
+KG.

+- This project is not offically supported or endorsed by the Viessmann Werke GmbH & Co.
+KG.

+- In case you have any questions, please contact me via github!

 # Licence
 (c) 2018 by Thomas Vidic - see LICENCE for the licence under which this project is provided